Inflationary non-Gaussianities in alpha vacua and consistency with conformal symmetries: Scalar correlators in -vacua: using wave-function formalism

 Knowing the coefficient functions, we can now directly obtain the scalar four-point function $\langle \delta\phi \delta\phi \delta\phi \delta\phi \rangle_\alpha$.
 From eq.\eqref{eq:sc_corr_wf_coff_rel}, we see that there are two types of contribution to $\langle \delta\phi \delta\phi \delta\phi \delta\phi \rangle_\alpha$.
 The first one comes from the ``Coefficient Function" $\langle OOOO \rangle_\alpha$, hence, we call it $\langle \delta\phi \delta\phi \delta\phi \delta\phi \rangle^{\text{CF}}_\alpha$ with the superscript \textit{`CF'}.
 The other contribution comes from two $\langle OOT_{ij} \rangle_\alpha$ coefficients, hence, named the ``Extra Term" and denoted as $\langle \delta\phi \delta\phi \delta\phi \delta\phi \rangle^{\text{ET}}_\alpha$ with the suffix \textit{`ET'} \footnote{The nomenclature is derived from \cite{Ghosh:2014kba}.}.

 Using eq.\eqref{eq:wf_coff_dS}, it is now straightforward to obtain

 To arrive at eq.\eqref{eq:scal_corr_CF} we have used,

-Owing to eq.\eqref{eq:c1c2def}, an expression of the form eq.\eqref{eq:wf_coff_dS} will have both real and imaginary parts.
-We impose the reality condition $Re$ by choosing to keep only the real part in eq.\eqref{eq:scal_corr_CF}.
-This should be thought of as a natural prescription that generalizes Bunch-Davies answers to obtain real correlation functions corresponding to alpha vacua from the wavefunctional formalism.
+The reality condition $Re$ in eq.\eqref{eq:scal_corr_CF} is a consequence of the comments made in footnote-\ref{footnote26}.
 In fact, we will see that this reality condition on the coefficients is crucial for the four point and three point correlators computed to match with the in-in result.

 Similarly, using eq.\eqref{OOT_ij_alpha} in eq.\eqref{eq:sc_corr_wf_coff_rel} we get the `ET" contribution as follows,

 with $\widehat{G}^S_{\alpha}(\vk, \vkk, \vkkk, \vkfour)$ defined as,

 Here $\widehat{G}^S_{\alpha}(\vk, \vkk, \vkkk, \vkfour)$ is given in eq.\eqref{eq:gnew}, $k_s\equiv\abs{\vect{k}_1+\vect{k}_2}$ and the other terms can be worked out from the following identity,